dhbmarcos/dataEditor/README.md

 Documentation: https://github.com/dhbmarcos/dataEditor/wiki/

 1. *The Material Design is implemented by W3*.
+2. *For localhost, use Firefox*
-2. *The device shall be compatible with HTML5*.
+3. *The device shall be compatible with HTML5*.

 ## License